b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Remember that the shell history and `apt` logs are independent and track different types of activities.
 ```

 This response from ShellGPT just problematised the issue of the installation of the rcshell package on my device further.
+The installation may have been done by a script I used and sourced from the Internet.
+It is very naughty and inadvisable, but I often don't fully understand other people's scripts when I execute them.
+But, I am becoming increasingly better at this all the time.
+The Zsh history file hasn't been cleared, it contains the first command I executed in the Zsh shell in my host installation of Termux.
+The command to install rcshell, may have indeed been executed in another shell.

 **Further reading:**